BenjaminMelanson/unifoilDocs/docs/source/index.rst

 UniFoil Documentation
 ===================================

 Welcome to UniFoil.
-Our project provides a dataset containing...
+Our project provides a dataset containing over a million distinct airfoil simulations.

 .. note::